IvetteMcDermott/SebsStoreToys/readme_docs/md_files/features.md

 ## **Wares Page**
 <br>
 Distinctive feature for this page: Animated banner with free delivery message, and filters by subcategories.
-These run to details as well.
+Also contains a pagination display bar.
+These run to details page as well.
 <br>

 ![](../readme_imgs/wares-list.png)